 Howard Partners was established with a mission to link the scholarly values of academic research with the client-oriented tenets of professional advisory and consultancy services.
 This mission is embedded in the firm’s culture and drives its approach to every commission and assignment.

 From time-to-time, Howard Partners appoints Associates of the firm to supplement capability on specific assignments.

-Under John’s leadership Howard Partners has built up a far-reaching publicly available portfolio of articles, research papers, reports, and monographs (listed in Addendum 1), together with numerous op-eds for newspapers and magazines, including The Financial Review, The Australian, Times Higher Education and speciality publications covering research and innovation (20 published in the last two years).
+Under the leadership of Dr John Howard, Howard Partners has built up a far-reaching publicly available portfolio of articles, research papers, reports, and monographs (listed in Addendum 1), together with numerous op-eds for newspapers and magazines, including The Financial Review, The Australian, Times Higher Education and speciality publications covering research and innovation (20 published in the last two years).
 Over the years, John has also built an extended range of connections in the Science, Research, and Innovation system.